tarankalra1/singhscorner-blog/_posts/2018-07-17-first-post.md

 #### *b) Ocean*:
 - Explicit time marching is used in horizontal directions.
-Mode splitting- Time steps are split up in 2 D and 3 D modes 2D resolves the depth averaged system (barotropic) i.e. density does not change with depth 3D resolves the baroclinic system i.e. density is depth dependent
+Mode splitting- Time steps are split up in 2 D and 3 D modes.
+The 2D resolves the depth averaged system (barotropic) i.e. density does not change with depth.
+3D resolves the baroclinic system i.e. density is depth dependent on depth.
+Both the modes are coupled to each other u

 #### 5. Overset meshes/nesting